 My work is meant to evoke an energy and illusion of movement: To be busy but balanced.
 Sometimes the drawings are maps, maybe variations of a person.
 Sometimes I am creating a scene.
 There is something fundamentally human about making art, and the mystery of it all keeps me coming back to explore it again and again.
 Making images in this way creates a closeness to an instinctual region in the brain that I am fostering and developing.
-I am particularly interested in the work being metaphoric of the mind.
-The mind as a system or grouping, an externalizer of essence.
+I am particularly interested in the work being metaphorical with respect to the mind.
+I imagine the mind as a system or grouping - an externalizer of essence.
 It can manifest in different ways, making things coherent with the conjuring of consciousness.
 The crowd series in particular, is a celebration of the community of self, and the spirit of interconnection.
 From far away there is an abstract shape, that can function much like a cloud does.
-Up close they are personified marks.
-Quick gestures that are each unique, but point to some sort of whole.
+Up close they are personified marks - quick gestures that are each unique, but point to some sort of whole.

 I have recently started working part time as a peer support worker with the Canadian Mental Health Association.
 It has been an absolutely transformational process, and I'm looking forward to sharing more of my story with mental health going forward!